Jodie Sweetin Uncovers Shocking Realization About Ex-Fiance Justin Hodak

 Unfortunately, Sweetin won’t get any privacy anytime soon.
 Reports surfaced that the actress called 911 when her ex-fiancé ran out of her house threatening to kill himself.
 The scary incident could land him in prison, according to TMZ.
 Authorities revealed Sweetin said Justin Hodak was “out of control” and they had a “nuclear fight” which caused her to end their engagement.
 She revealed that Hodak threatened to kill himself and she feared he was in danger.

 Cops arrived on the scene and spoke to Jodie, who told them he kept a gun in one of the bedrooms.
 Cops retrieved the gun and looked into Justin’s history, and found out he was a felon.
 Possessing a gun is illegal in the state of California.
 Justin returned home shortly where the police were waiting for him.
-They arrested him inside his house and he was held on $20,000 bail, but he was released a few hours later.
+They arrested him inside his house, and he was held on $20,000 bail, but he was released a few hours later.

-Radar Online originally reported last year that Hodak served a nine-month sentence inside a California prison back in 1999, according to recent court documents.
+Radar Online originally reported last year that Hodak served a nine-month sentence in a California prison back in 1999, according to recent court documents.
 The 40-year-old was convicted of “drugs and stolen property charges” according to California Department of Corrects Public Information Officer Bill Sessa.

 After committing a parole violation, Justin was sent back to prison from January to March 2001, according to Sessa.